-Similar to 2020, it was a critical concern of our network-operator customers in 2021 that ADVA was able to ensure the upkeep of the ability to deliver, especially under the Covid-19 conditions.
+Similar to 2020 and 2021, it was an critical concern of our network-operator customers in 2022 that ADVA was able to ensure the upkeep of the ability to deliver, especially under the Covid-19 and semiconductor-shortage conditions.
 This was also one of our relevant targets for this period.